 Aryo Khakpour is a Vancouver based multidisciplinary performer, director and dramaturg.
 He holds a BFA in Theatre Performance from Simon Fraser University, where Penelope Stella, DD Kugler and Steven Hill mentored him.
 Aryo has been involved in multiple theatre, dance, and film productions in Vancouver.

-His most recent performances and collaborations were with Theatre Conspiracy’s Foreign Radical (Canada Hub at Festival Fringe in Edinburgh), Justine Chambers’ Family Dinner (Canada Dance Festival), and battery opera’s M/Hotel and Terroir Tours.
+His most recent performances and collaborations were with Justine Chambers’ Family Dinner (Canada Dance Festival and Hong Kong Arts Festival), battery opera’s M/Hotel and Terroir Tours, and Theatre Conspiracy’s Foreign Radical Canada Hub at Festival Fringe in Edinburgh, and Carrefour in Quebec City).

-Aryo cofounded The Biting School, which has been presented at Dancing on the Edge Festival, Dance Days Victoria, rEvolver Festival, Dance in Vancouver, and VIDF over the past five years.
+Aryo cofounded The Biting School, which has been presented at Dancing on the Edge Festival, Dance Days Victoria, rEvolver Festival, Dance in Vancouver, VIDF, Firehall Arts Centre, Montreal Arts Intercultutels, and PuSh International Festival.

 Aryo is interested in the dynamics of power, implications of ideologies, repetition of mythologies, and cultural adaptation.
-Aryo most recently directed Disagreeable Tales 2.0 (based on a compilation of Christian moral tales), and codirected the first creation phase of Suddenly Slaughter (based on an Iranian play in dialogue with Islamic passion plays), which was presented at PuSh International Festival in 2019.
+Aryo most recently directed Disagreeable Tales 1.0 and 2.0 (based on a compilation of Christian moral tales), and translated and codirected Suddenly Slaughter (based on an Iranian play in dialogue with Islamic passion plays), which was presented at PuSh International Festival in 2019.